sirotka/Waveform-Gen/README.md

 What we want to make:
 Basic generator of sine, square and triangle wave, that will send signal through mono audio output.
 It will show current state (frequency, selected wave...) on seven-segment.
 You will navigate through different settings by pressing different buttons.
-Frequency is only controlable by choosing from (1, 10, 100, 1000, 10k) displayed on 7-segments
+Frequency is only controlable by choosing from (1, 10, 100, 1000) displayed on 7-segments

   # Detailed funcionality
   Buttons:
   - We'll be using 5 buttons, 4 in every direction and 1 in the center
-  - UP button will be
+  - UP -> increasing frequency
-  - DOWN
+  - DOWN -> decreasing frequency
-  - LEFT
+  - RIGHT -> changing waveform
-  - RIGHT
+  - LEFT -> changing waveform in the reverse direction

   Switch:
   - SW0 for turning output ON/OFF